All we know about Wagner mercenary chief Yevgeny Prigozhin feared dead in plane crash

 In a video released by his team in May, Mr Prigozhin stood next to rows of bodies he said were those of Wagner fighters.
 He accused Russia’s regular military of incompetence and of starving his troops of the weapons and ammunition they needed to fight.

-“These are someone’s fathers and someone’s sons,” Mr Prigozhin said then.
+“These are someone’s fathers and someone’s sons,” Mr Prigozhin said.
 “The scum that doesn’t give us ammunition will eat their guts in hell.”

 After the 2018 indictment, the RIA Novosti news agency quoted Mr Prigozhin as saying, in a clearly sarcastic remark: “Americans are very impressionable people; they see what they want to see.
 I treat them with great respect.
 I’m not at all upset that I’m on this list.
 If they want to see the devil, let them see him.”